ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d1 - a - (REVIEW) React - Hooks and Lifecycle.md

   @todo:
   - add definition of "side-effect" to the slides
   - example 1: function reading variable from parent scope
-  - example 2: function mofifying variable in the parent scope
+  - example 2: function modifying variable in the parent scope

   -->